-One clue to a prospective valve problem is if air is exiting the intake port when the compressor is cycling.
-Removing the intake filter briefly will help determining this.
+One clue to a prospective valve problem is if the air is exiting the intake port when the compressor is cycling.
+Removing the intake filter briefly will help determine this.
 If air is escaping there it’s a pretty good bet that the intake filter flapper is damaged in some manner.

 Pressure Side Reed Valve or Pump Gasket

 If it’s the pressure side reed valve, or if the pump gasket is creating the problem, that’s harder to diagnose, yet the symptoms are the same.
 Either no pressure builds in the tank or the tank pressure increases to a certain point and then stays there, regardless of how long the compressor runs.
 That might even result in the compressor shutting itself down if the motor overheats.

 The only real check here is to pull the pump head off and examine what’s what.
 If a reed valve is damaged, that’s usually pretty obvious.
 If the pump gasket is weakened and blowing open at a certain pressure, that’s harder to see.

 The solution to the latter is to replace the gasket regardless of whether the reeds are damaged or not.

 Compressor Power Supply

 Do not underestimate the importance of a clean power supply and abundant power supply to the socket into which the compressor is plugged.
 Also, be aware of the size of the power cord that goes to the compressor.

 If you are starving your air compressor of enough power supply, the motor will likely generate a certain level of pressure in your tank, and then not be able to exceed that pressure.
 Insufficient power reaching the motor will not allow it to work hard enough to build pressure against the increasing back-pressure from the tank.
 A too low amperage or too small power cord could be causing the problem.